 Carrying out works to trees covered by a TPO

 In most circumstances, if you want to fell or prune a protected tree, you must apply for permission.

 You need to apply for permission on the Planning Portal website.

 In some circumstances we may allow pruning or removal to accommodate development, but the TPO means we can control any works and arrange new planting to replace trees that are removed.

 If you deliberately damage or destroy a protected tree, you could be liable to fines of up to £20,000 via the Magistrates Court, or unlimited fines via the Crown Court.
 You could also be fined if you cause or permit such work.

-If you become aware of anyone pruning or felling a protected tree, without permission, call our enforcement team on (01226) 772468.
+If you become aware of anyone pruning or felling a protected tree without permission, please contact us online or call our enforcement team on (01226) 773555.

 If you feel an important tree, group of trees or woodland is under threat, you can ask us to protect them with a TPO by writing to: Development Control, Barnsley Council, Planning and Transportation, PO Box 634, Barnsley, S70 6GG.